sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 (Ȳ\ :sub:`r.` – Ȳ\ :sub:`..`)² bit, which corresponds to the squared deviation associated with level *r*.
-All that this formula does is calculate this squared deviation for all *R* levels of the factor, add them up, and then multiply the result by N × C. The reason for this last part is that there are multiple cells in our design that have level *r* on Factor A. In fact, there are *C* of them, one corresponding to each possible level of Factor B!
+All that this formula does is calculate this squared deviation for all *R* levels of the factor, add them up, and then multiply the result by *N* × *C*.
+The reason for this last part is that there are multiple cells in our design that have level *r* on Factor A. In fact, there are *C* of them, one corresponding to each possible level of Factor B!
 For instance, in our example there are *two* different cells in the design corresponding to the ``anxifree`` drug: one for people with ``no.therapy`` and one for the ``CBT`` group.
 Not only that, within each of these cells there are *N* observations.
-So, if we want to convert our SS value into a quantity that calculates the between-groups sum of squares on a “per observation” basis, we have to multiply by N × C. The formula for factor B is of course the same thing, just with some subscripts shuffled around
+So, if we want to convert our SS value into a quantity that calculates the between-groups sum of squares on a “per observation” basis, we have to multiply by *N* × *C*.
+The formula for factor B is of course the same thing, just with some subscripts shuffled around

 .. math:: \mbox{SS}_{B} = (N \times R) \sum_{c=1}^C \left( \bar{Y}_{.c} - \bar{Y}_{..} \right)^2